AfshanAlamEngg/mypg-frontend/README.md

-# My PG - A Paying Management System - React Frontend
+# My PG - A Paying Guest Management System - React Frontend

-Welcome to the PG Management System Frontend!
+Welcome to the My PG Project!
 This project is the React-based frontend for the PG Management System, providing a user-friendly interface for landlords and tenants to manage and book paying guest accommodations.

 ## Table of Contents
 - [Features](#features)